radiantlogic-v8/documentation-eoc/documentation/environments/applications/logging/application-logs.md

 To download the application logs, click the ellipsis icon in the top-right corner of the page and select "Download Logs."

 ![image description](images/download_logs.png)

+> Note that this feature is only available for Identity Data Management applications running version 8.1.3 or higher.

 Next, enter a name for the log file and click the confirm button to proceed with the download.
 Once the download is complete, a success message will appear, and the logs will be saved as a zip file on your device.